ocaml/ocaml.org/data/tutorials/en/000_up_and_running.md

 opam init
 eval `opam env`

-# List current versions of ocaml:
+# list current versions of ocaml
 opam switch list-available ocaml-base-compiler

 # install latest version of the compiler(replace 4.13.1 with whatever the new version is from the above output)